bruno-lang/bruno-lang.github.io/glossary/index.md

 degree of modularisation independence to the extent that a program is _operational_ independent of its module structure.
-Expandability has to be given in such a way that extending modules can effectivly extend the concepts of an extended module without the need to re-build (compile) it.
+Expandability has to be given in such a way that extending modules can effectively extend the concepts of an extended module without the need to re-build (compile) it.
-The more concepts are extendable by pure addition done external to the extended module the more modular is such a modularisation.
+The more concepts are extensible by pure addition done external to the extended module the more modular is such a modularisation.
-It becomes operative when any additon (intended to be possible) that could be made within a module can likewise be done on the outside.
+It becomes operative when any addition (intended to be possible) that could be made within a module can likewise be done on the outside.

-In other words: Program semantics and the expressivness of the language are independent of the way a program is split into code units.
+In other words: Program semantics and the expressiveness of the language are independent of the way a program is split into code units.

 To give an example: Classes are not an operative modularisation concept as the it is among other things impossible to add methods outside the code unit that contains the class.
-Class based inheritence is also not an operative modularisation concept as the extending reference to the extended class can only be defined by the extending class and therefore within the defining module.
+Class based inheritance is also not an operative modularisation concept as the extending reference to the extended class can only be defined by the extending class and therefore within the defining module.
 In fact almost all programming systems - be it OOP or FP systems -